npetrangelo/ultri-websites/platform.ultri.com/docs/developer/backend/prerequisites/index.md

-# Prerequisites for installing the Infrastructure
+# Prerequisites for developing the Infrastructure

 1. Git
 2. GitHub account and ssh key
+3. GitHub Flow
-3. Docker installed
+4. Docker installed
+5. Makecert with local cert authority
+6. A valid `.env` file

 ## Useful but not required